open-cognition/ai-mri/README.md

 **Questions Over Conclusions**: Our outputs emphasizes research questions and systematic tools for investigation rather than predetermined conclusions.

-**Intellectual Honesty**: We are intentional about this work as hypothesis generation and comparative behavioral analysis requiring empirical validation, not ground-truth mechanistic discovery.
+**Intellectual Honesty**: We are intentional about this work as hypothesis generation and comparative behavioral analysis requiring community validation, not ground-truth mechanistic discovery.

 ## Research Protocol